gmdfalk/blockify/README.md

 # blockify

 Blockify is a GNU/Linux application that allows you to automatically mute songs and advertisements in both the wine and native versions of Spotify.
-It depends on the wnck library and will currently __not__ work if Spotify is minimized.
+It depends on gtk/pygtk and wnck/pywnck.
+Blockify will currently __not__ work if Spotify is minimized.

 ### Installation
 Clone the repository with `git clone https://github.com/mikar/blockify`.